Estimated reading time: 9 minutes

 Crete is a literal stomping ground of fascinating history.
 You can almost hear the rumble of distant horse hooves as you wander the streets once occupied by the most ancient of civilizations.
-During a 7 night stay in Heraklion, I was here for the two things: the absolute delectable food options whose delicious smells wafted around every street corner and left my stomach bursting with joy, and the historical landmarks that littered the expansive island of Crete.
+During a 7 night stay in Heraklion, Crete, I was here for the two things: the absolute delectable food options whose delicious smells wafted around every street corner and left my stomach bursting with joy, and the historical landmarks that littered the expansive island of Crete.
 I couldn’t visit this captivating city without visiting the most famous and revered spot.
 The Palace of Knossos, AKA Europe’s oldest city.
+With so much to see and do in Heraklion, I knew I needed a base that was central, stylish, and well-connected — which is exactly why I chose Lato Boutique Hotel.
+Just steps from the city’s historic landmarks and offering concierge help that made planning my Knossos excursion effortless, it was the ideal starting point for my time-traveling adventure through Crete’s past.
 So I asked for some professional help from the hotel’s concierge desk to see as much as possible of both Knossos and the rest Venetian sightseeings.

 Knossos was continually inhabited from the late 7th millennium until the Roman years.
 Indeed the earliest traces of settlement of Knossos date back to the Neolithic period (7000-3000 BC).
 With stone tools and textile weights found in excavations.
 Settlement phases succeed each other.
 As the site evolved through the Bronze Age and continued through the Pre-Palatial period (3000-1900 BC).
 Where space was levelled for construction of a large palace.